-- Much higher academic demands in each subject area - Increased freedom to manage your own learning - A higher expectation on you to contribute to College life - Relationships between you and staff becoming much more adult to adult, with implied responsibilities - More demands on your time making it important to balance study, work and play.
+- Much higher academic demands in each subject area - Increased freedom to manage your own learning - A higher expectation on you to contribute to College life - More demands on your time making it important to balance study, work and play.

 Our "Partnership of Excellence" is paramount to successful outcomes.
 I would like to remind students and parents of their contractual obligations.
 The challenge is for you to set your goals and work hard to achieve them.